oracle-livelabs/developer/python-flask-web-application-with-ords-apis/workshop/lab-1-application-oracle-rest-api-walkthrough/application-oracle-rest-api-walkthrough.md

     > ❓ You're probably wondering, "*how does this actually get added to the database?*"

-    - Well, you as the developer may never see this part but the logic for this `POST` Resource Handler actually looks like this:
+    - Well, you as the developer may never see this part, but the logic for this `POST` Resource Handler actually looks like this:

        ![Reviewing the changes from your POST request](images/pl-sql-logic-in-resource-handler.png " ")

-    - *However*, if you've been provided credentials to Oracle Cloud Infrastructure you may one day use the Database Actions interface to create your very own custom APIs.
+    - *However*, if you've been provided credentials to Oracle Cloud Infrastructure, you may one day use the Database Actions interface to create your own custom APIs.

-    > 💡 *Refer to the `README` file retrieved in [Task 1](#Task1Obtaincodeforthisworkshop), for information on how to use the provided database scripts for setting up an Autonomous Database environmen like this one.*
+    > 💡 *Refer to the `README` file retrieved in [Task 1](#Task1Obtaincodeforthisworkshop) for information on how to use the provided database scripts for setting up an Autonomous Database environment like this one.*

-11. Pause for a moment and take pride in what you've accomplished here today!
+11. Pause for a moment and take pride in your accomplishments!
 You've just sent a `POST` request with the help of ORDS.
-At this stage you should have a better understanding of what occurs "under the covers" on the Oracle Autonomous database in this Flask application.
+At this stage, you should better understand what occurs "under the covers" on the Oracle Autonomous database in this Flask application.

 ## Task 7: Review the remaining pages